bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Mostly Clear
+- Breezy and Mostly Clear
-- 79% humidity
+- 80% humidity
 - 16 mph wind
-- 17% cloud cover
+- 21% cloud cover
 - 41 AQI 🟩
 - About 3.1 inches of snow on the ground
 - 0.25 inches of snow and 0.2 inches of rain expected in the next 48 hours